 - Pour the pomegranate walnut mixture into the pot, mix well, add additional water if needed, chicken pieces need to be covered in liquid, bring back to a boil.
 Then lower the heat, cover and simmer for two hours.
 The slow cooked chicken, walnuts and pomegranate sauce will be rich and creamy.

-- If towards the end you see that it's still watery and not of a thick consistency leave the cover a little ajar, to let the steam and moisture out.
+- If fesenjoon is too watery and not of a thick consistency leave the cover a little ajar, to let the steam and moisture out and simmer more until it thickens.
 Fesenjoon should not be watery.